 What is Cyber & Data Risk Insurance?

-This type of policy is there to provide protection and support to businesses in the event of a data breach or suffering from a cyber ‘hack’.
+Cyber insurance is a type of cover that provides protection and support to businesses in the event of a data breach or if they are suffering from a cyber-attack or hack.

 Do I need Cyber Insurance?